08 Jul Positioning Your Business for Reopening

-It is necessary to implement protective practices in the workplace to limit the spread of COVID-19, and keep your team and community healthy.
+Implement protective practices in the workplace to limit the spread of COVID-19 and keep your team and community healthy.
 The CDC offers many recommendations and resources for businesses, but adapting and implementing these guidelines will vary by organization.

 A healthy work environment must be compliant with all federal, state, and local directives.
 Depending on your organization’s particular needs, it will also require attention to:

 - Office Protocols: Your office building management has an important role to play in your reopening process.
 Their plan for reducing the spread of the virus may include posting proper signage, implementing elevator procedures, establishing protocols for maintenance staff, and improving air ventilation and purification systems.

 - Social Distancing: Social distancing, which requires employees to be six feet apart, is critical in limiting the spread of COVID, and needs to be maintained in the workplace.
 Consider gradually returning staff members to the workplace as needed, or staggering in-person workdays, to facilitate social distancing.

 - Health Screening and Hygiene Practices: Consider implementing health screening practices (like using contactless thermometers to screen for fevers), requiring hand washing, and providing hand and surface sanitizers.
 Wearing of masks or plastic shields in the workplace should be required wherever possible.